 Involve students in co-curricular educational experiences on- and off-campus that build civic engagement and global literacy, and promote the Towson University experience.

 - Further implement service learning as a component of the academic experience tied to the curriculum with linkages to the metropolitan region.

 A Model for Leadership Development: Towson University is rooted in our strong commitment to civic engagement, civility and ethics.
-The university supports personal and professional growth by recognizing and developing positive leadership philosophies and styles.
+TU supports personal and professional growth by recognizing and developing positive leadership philosophies and styles.
 Our primary goal is to instill in our students the qualities essential for outstanding, lifelong leadership in all aspects of their lives.
 We are committed to increasing credit and noncredit opportunities in leadership development for our faculty, staff and students.

-Challenge, inspire and support members of the academic community to perform at the
+Challenge, inspire and support members of the academic community to perform at the highest level.

 - Provide credit and non-credit bearing programming for students, faculty, staff and the community to develop and understand leadership philosophies and styles.

 - Inspire students, faculty and staff to become educated, engaged, informed citizens with leadership skills and a passion for intellectual challenge.

 - Empower faculty with innovative pedagogical methodologies and establish best practices within each discipline.

 - Offer professional development programs on the use of online delivery and new technology to support faculty and students.